How Can I Hydrate Myself Quickly? How Electrolytes Can Help

 You’re here because you’ve asked yourself, “How can I hydrate myself quickly?”
 When it comes to fast dehydration relief, no amount of drinking water is enough.
 That’s because while plain water can increase fluid intake, it doesn’t contain many electrolytes that you need for hydration.
 Instead, the most effective tool is an oral rehydration solution.

 Here’s why.
 When you’re dehydrated, you don’t just lose water.
 You also lose vital electrolytes, including sodium, magnesium, and chloride.
 Electrolytes are charged minerals that help control muscle function and regulate transmission signals between the brain and various nerves throughout your body.
-Without enough electrolytes, you can become dehydrated and may experience symptoms, including muscle pain, dizziness, confusion, and nausea.
+Without enough electrolytes, you can become dehydrated and may experience muscle pain, dizziness, confusion, and nausea.

 While a few glasses of water won’t help you rehydrate quickly enough due to a lack of electrolytes, reaching for fruit juices, coconut water, and sports drinks is also less effective than using an ORS like DripDrop.
 That’s because fruit juice and sports drinks are packed with added sugar.
 And, while coconut water has adequate potassium, it doesn’t have enough calcium bicarbonate or sodium — the most important electrolyte when it comes to rehydration.